knative/serving/community/ROLES.md

 The following apply to the part of the codebase for which one would be an approver in a CODEOWNERS file:

-*   Reviewer of the codebase for at least 3 months
+*   Reviewer of the codebase for at least 3 months or 50% of project lifetime, whichever is shorter

 *   Primary reviewer for at least 10 substantial PRs to the codebase